 What is MKV?

-from DVDs.
+multimedia content, like movies or TV shows.
 As the name implies (the Russian egg-shaped dolls contained

 within one another) Matroska can contain video (DivX, Xvid, RV9, etc),

 sound (MP3, MP2, Ogg, AC3, AAC, DTS, PCM), as well as subtitles (SRT, ASS,